qwc-services/qwc-services.github.io/src/configuration/ViewerConfiguration.md

 Furthermore, the application entry point `index.html` is located as follows:

-- Standalone viewer: `qwc2-app/index.html`
+- Standalone viewer: `qwc-app/index.html`
 - `qwc-docker`: `qwc-docker/volumes/config-in/<tenant>/index.html`

 This file noteably specifies the application title, and references many of the assets located below the `assets` folder.

 ### Customizing the color scheme
-The QWC2 color scheme is fully customizeable via CSS.
+The QWC color scheme is fully customizeable via CSS.
 A default color-scheme is built-in (see [DefaultColorScheme.css](https://github.com/qgis/qwc2/blob/master/components/style/DefaultColorScheme.css)).
 To define a custom color scheme, copy the default color scheme to `assets/css/colorschemes.css`, add an appropriate class name to the `:root` selector, and modify the colors as desided.
 Two additional examples (`highcontrast` and `dark`) are provided by default in[`assets/css/colorschemes.css`](https://github.com/qgis/qwc2/blob/master/static/assets/css/colorschemes.css).

 You can then modify the color scheme which is applied by default by setting `defaultColorScheme` in `config.json` to an appropriate class name (i.e. `highcontrast` or `dark`).

-To change the color scheme at runtime in QWC2, make sure the `Settings` plugin is enabled, and in the `Settings` plugin configuration block in `config.json` list the color schemes below `colorSchemes`.
+To change the color scheme at runtime in QWC, make sure the `Settings` plugin is enabled, and in the `Settings` plugin configuration block in `config.json` list the color schemes below `colorSchemes`.
 Refer to the [sample `config.json`](https://github.com/qgis/qwc2/blob/master/static/config.json).

-*Note*: When changing the color scheme via Settings dialog in QWC2, the picked color scheme is stored in the browser local storage, and this setting will override the `defaultColorScheme` setting from `config.json`.
+*Note*: When changing the color scheme via Settings dialog in QWC, the picked color scheme is stored in the browser local storage, and this setting will override the `defaultColorScheme` setting from `config.json`.
 Specifying the `style` URL-parameter (see [URL parameters](../topics/Interfacing.md#url-parameters)) will take precedence over all other settings.

 *Note:* Make sure that `assets/css/colorschemes.css` is included in `index.html`.

 ### Overriding component styles

-Occasionally, it may be desired to customize the styling on the QWC2 components.
+Occasionally, it may be desired to customize the styling on the QWC components.
 The recommended approach is to add the corresponding style overrides to `assets/css/qwc2.css`.

 *Note:* Make sure that `assets/css/qwc2.css` is included in `index.html`.

 ### Customizing the application logo

 The application logo in its various shapes and sizes are located below `assets/img/`.
-In particular, the `logo.svg` and `logo-mobile.svg` images are displayed as in the top left corner of QWC2 in desktop and mobile mode respectively.
+In particular, the `logo.svg` and `logo-mobile.svg` images are displayed as in the top left corner of QWC in desktop and mobile mode respectively.
 If you'd like to use another format than SVG (while keeping `logo` and `logo-mobile` as base name), you can change `logoFormat` in the `TopBar` configuration block in `config.json`.

 ### Providing custom map thumbnails